MONTHLY MINUTES FOR: 10 May 2022

 • Comrade Reyes encourages all post members to follow/friend the two DPA Facebook Pages: "DPA Official Communications" and "DPA Around the Pacific" and to sign up for the VFW Action Weekly on www.vfw.org up to date information on what the VFW is doing on the legislative front and to get involved in the VFW “running membership drive”.

-Meeting closed at 1010 hours in accordance with VFW ritual.
+The meeting closed at 1115 hours in accordance with the VFW ritual.
 The next Col B.J.
-Smith VFW Post 9892 meeting will be October 12, 2021 @ 0900, at Crown & Anchor Resto, # 475 National Highway, Barangay Pagdalagan Sur, Bauang, La Union.
-However, if we are still in quarantine, we will have the meeting via Zoom.
+Smith VFW Post 9892 meeting will be June 21, 2022 @ 1000, at Crown & Anchor Resto, # 475 National Highway, Barangay Pagdalagan Sur, Bauang, La Union and also via Zoom